-CW-Bahamas' accounts receivable balance (which include accrued interest) due from the WSC amounted to \$26.9 million as of December 31, 2023.
-Approximately 80% of the December 31, 2023 accounts receivable balance was delinquent as of that date.
+CW-Bahamas' accounts receivable balance (which include accrued interest) due from the WSC amounted to \$28.4 million as of December 31, 2024.
+Approximately 81% of the December 31, 2024 accounts receivable balance was delinquent as of that date.
+As of February 28, 2025, this receivable amounted to \$22.5 million, of which 77% was delinquent.
 The delay in collecting these accounts receivable has adversely impacted the liquidity of this subsidiary.
-CW-Bahamas has been unable to pay a dividend to its shareholders since August 2022 due to liquidity constraints.

 From time to time (including presently), CW-Bahamas has experienced delays in collecting its accounts receivable from the WSC.
 When these delays occur, we hold discussions and meetings with representatives of the WSC and The Bahamas government, and as a result, payment schedules are developed for WSC's delinquent accounts receivable.
 All previous delinquent accounts receivable from the WSC, including accrued interest thereon, were eventually paid in full.
-Based upon this payment history, we have not provided for a material allowance for credit losses for CW-Bahamas' accounts receivable from the WSC as of December 31, 2023.
-As of February 29, 2024, this receivable amounted to \$24.6 million.
+Based upon this payment history, we have not provided for a material allowance for credit losses for CW-Bahamas' accounts receivable from the WSC as of December 31, 2024.